FidelityInternational/cicimages-tools/exercises/IaC/ansible/conditionals/README.md

 ```

-In this scenario we have met both conditions with values set against `day` and `time` so can expect the message to be printed.
+In this example we have met both conditions with values set against `day` and `time` so can expect the message to be printed.

-Run `ansible-playbook ansible/logic_examples.yml -c local` to see that this happens.
+Run `ansible-playbook ansible/and_condition -c local` to see that this happens.

 ```